Nintendo Switch OLED vs. Nintendo Switch vs. Switch Lite: What should you buy?

 This calculus changes, however, depending on whether you have a launch-model Switch (from 2017 or 2018) or a refreshed Switch (from late 2019 to the present).
 Back in November 2019, Nintendo slapped a more efficient battery into the base model, which means that newer Switches simply have more battery life than older models do.
 The good news is that if you buy a new Switch today, you’re guaranteed to get the 2019 refresh.

-In our own testing, the Switch OLED got five hours of battery life on the dot, while the launch-model base Switch got three hours and 27 minutes.
-However, our base Switch is a 2017 model; we’ll reevaluate once we have a refreshed version.
+In our own testing, the Switch OLED got 5 hours of battery life on the dot, while the launch-model base Switch got 3 hours and 27 minutes.
+The 2019 refresh of the base Switch did better, though, at 4 hours and 40 minutes.
+That means the Switch OLED probably has the best battery life among the three systems.
+But your exact playtime can change dramatically, depending on the game, the screen brightness, the volume and so forth.

 Nintendo Switch OLED vs. Nintendo Switch vs. Nintendo Switch Lite: Price